 I thought a lot about what kind of post I wanted this to be, especially since we’re talking about lies – kinda negative, right?
 But it could be entertaining, too.
 So I’ll cushion this post with a heads up that while I’m going to keep things real here as well as helpful.
 Think of it as a self-help reality check post for authors and writers.
+This is a contemplation of whether ‘fake it till you make it’ is such a good idea in publishing.
+Little white lies authors tell themselves… here we go.

-Lying is, 99% of the time, really unhealthy.
+Lying is, 99% of the time, unhealthy.
 Especially when we’re lying to ourselves and those who might actually be able to help us.
 When I first started blogging again last year after an already-failed goat blog, I had a really hard time.
 No lie.
 I questioned whether anyone was reading and finding any value.
 But I kept at it.
 And it was hard, too, looking at other bloggers posting huge numbers and I was like, how are they doing that so quickly in 6 months?

 I did a lot of studying, and even paid for a few expensive courses.
 Two were super good, and one was a complete disaster.